Michael D. Frederick, North Carolina, Hawaii, Malibu

-Meade currently teaches as guest artist in theatre at Rider University, and in the music program at Westminster Choir College, both located in Princeton, New Jersey.
-She maintains a private Alexander Technique practice in the area, and also travels to teach in New York City, and Washington, DC, where she continues to present workshops at the Studio Theatre, her professional base for over 20 years.
-Meade has been teaching the Alexander Technique for 25 years, and also works as an acting coach and movement consultant for theatre productions.
+Meade currently teaches as guest artist in theater at Rider University, and in the music program at Westminster Choir College, both located in Princeton, New Jersey.
+She maintains a private Alexander Technique practice in the area, and also travels to teach in New York City, and Washington, DC, where she continues to present workshops at the Studio Theater, her professional base for over 20 years.
+Meade has been teaching the Alexander Technique for 25 years, and also works as an acting coach and movement consultant for theater productions.
 She recently completed a course in Alexander Technique and the ‘Art of Breathing’ with Jessica Wolf, and several teacher refresher courses with John Nicholls.

-Lyn Charlsen North Carolina, Malibu
+Lyn Charlsen Klein North Carolina, Malibu

-Director for the Alexander Training Institute, Los Angeles.
+Executive Director for the Alexander Training Institute, Los Angeles.
 Former Alexander Technique teacher for the University of Southern California School of Theatre, U.S.C.
 Music School/Opera Division, and at California State University.
 An Alexander Technique teacher for over 30 years, Lyn practices in Van Nuys and Santa Monica, CA.

 Martha Hansen Fertman North Carolina

-Martha has been teaching the Alexander Technique for thirty one years.
+Martha has been teaching the Alexander Technique for over thirty years.
 In 1983 she co-founded an innovative teacher training program that has evolved into the Alexander Alliance, an international consortium of Alexander teacher training.
 She comes to the Alexander Technique through a broad base of movement studies from all types of dance to T’ai Chi Chuan and Authentic Movement.
 Her training in AT includes a 10-year apprenticeship with Marjorie Barstow as well as studies with Catherine Wielopolska and Elisabeth Walker, all first generation teachers. www.alexanderprinceton.com

 This year, we are looking forward to a series of special presentations by Michael Gelb, author of Body Learning, An Introduction to the Alexander Technique, and the best-selling How to Think Like Leonardo da Vinci.
 Michael trained as an Alexander Teacher in London during the mid-1970s.
 Michael is an internationally renowned author, speaker, and consultant (and, yes, juggler) who helps individuals and organizations worldwide find innovative solutions to their most important challenges.
 Since 1979, clients such as DuPont, Merck, Microsoft and Nike have been inspired and transformed by Michael’s unique, creative approach. www.michaelgelb.com